-The pre-veterinary requirements may be completed at LSU or at any other accredited college or university offering courses of the quality and content of those prescribed in the LSU General Catalog.
-If you have questions or concerns if a particular course will be a pre-requisite requirement, please email us at svmadmissions@lsu.edu
+Pre-veterinary requirements may be completed at any accredited college or university offering courses of the quality and content of those prescribed in the LSU General Catalog.
+Questions or concerns regarding particular course fulfillment of a prerequisite requirement may be emailed to svmadmissions@lsu.edu.